Have questions about teaching abroad? Check out our FAQ below - we've got the answers!

 Whether airfare is included will depend on the school or position to which you are applying.
 You can find this information under the “Job Benefits” section of the job posting.

 Some schools abroad will provide return airfare, some will only provide one-way airfare, and some will require successful candidates to pay for their own flight.
 You will be able to discuss this further once you connect with your Placement Coordinator if you are chosen for an initial interview.

 Most schools will arrange for a representative to greet you at the airport upon your arrival.
 In the unlikely case that your school cannot meet you at the airport, Teach Away will assist you with transportation to your accommodation.

-Salaries vary from school to school and country to country.
-It’s important to remember that although some countries have a much higher average salary than others, the cost of living in that country is probably higher as well.
+It's also worth bearing in mind that salaries vary from school to school and country to country.
+It's important to remember that although some countries have a much higher average salary than others, the cost of living in that country is probably higher as well.
 Also, while some countries may appear to have a much lower teaching salary than you may be used to, the cost of living in these countries is usually considerably lower.

 Benefits, like salaries, can vary greatly from position to position.
 Many benefits packages include some - or even all - of the following:

 Each country has very specific laws governing how foreign workers are taxed.
 In most countries, local taxes will be deducted from your paycheck and then at the conclusion of your employment, a percentage of your taxes will be refunded to you.
 The percentage of taxes returned varies widely depending on the country where you are working.